epphy/Noctyss/README.md

-Here's a polished **GitHub repository description** for your project:

----

 # **VOTVProduction – Dynamic Event System for PaperMC**

 **VOTVProduction** is a modular, event-driven **PaperMC plugin** that introduces dynamic, unpredictable gameplay experiences based on the Voices of the Void game.
 It provides a **flexible API**, optimized performance, and an **extensible framework** for creating and managing custom events.